isomerpages/dis-dotc/_our-products/Products/Pinpoint.md

 your images and videos organised on one platform.
 Using customisable AI-powered tagging with facial recognition, it automates media organisation by identifying notable figures like Singapore ministers and public agency leaders.
-This continually updated list streamlines media sorting, ensuring accurate and efficient retrieval.</p>
+This list is continually updated to streamline media sorting, ensuring accurate and efficient retrieval thereafter.</p>
 <p></p>
 <p></p>
 <div class="isomer-image-wrapper">